Prudential misses estimates as losses from derivatives soar

 The company reported operating earnings on an adjusted basis of $2.20 per share, well below the average analyst estimate of $2.41 per share.

 Operating income from the individual annuities business halved to $367 million.
-Profit in its U.S. life insurance business fell 88 percent to $24 million (15.03 million pounds) in the quarter ended Sept.
+Profit in its U.S. life insurance business fell 88 percent to $24 million in the quarter ended Sept.
 30, hurt by one-time charges.

 Net profit in the financial services businesses attributable to the company was $465 million, or 99 cents per share, for the quarter ended Sept.
 30, from $966 million, or $2.04 per share, a year earlier.